sdgrandy/project-1/Readme.md

 This is an application which can log into a remote machine through SSH and obtain information about current processes.
+The information is displayed on a web page.
 The user can search processes by pid, ppid, and name.
 Information about processes can also be viewed as a tree.